AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 >[!CAUTION]
 >
->This matrix is regularly updated with new supported systems and tools being added and deprecated being removed.
+>This matrix is regularly updated with new supported systems and tools being added, and deprecated being removed.

 ## Operating Systems {#OperatingSystems}